How to apply conditional formatting to only visible cells in Excel?

 2. Select another blank cell, E1, and enter the number of top values you want to find, for instance, enter 3 to find top 3 values from visible cells.

 4. Select the filtered formula cells, C2:C12, and click Home > Conditional Formatting > New Rule.
-And in the popping dialog, choose Use a formula to determine which cells to format, and enter this =COUNTIF($C$2:$C$12,">"&$C2)<$E$1 to the textbox, and then click Format to select one color under Fill tab to format the cells.
+And in the popping dialog, choose Use a formula to determine which cells to format, and enter this =COUNTIF($C$2:$C$12,">"&$C2)<$E$1 in the textbox, and then click Format to select one color under Fill tab to format the cells.
 See screenshot:

 5. Click OK > OK.
 Now the top 3 values in the visible cells have been highlighted.